-Glenfinnan Viaduct was bathed in stunning red light to mark the 102nd anniversary of Armistice Day, on the evening off 11 November 2020.
+Glenfinnan Viaduct was bathed in stunning red light to mark the 102nd anniversary of Armistice Day, on the evening of 11 November 2020.

-A wonderful tribute to the brave men and women who fought for our country, the event was coordinated by The Stage Group in conjuction with Network Rail, between the hours of 7pm and 9pm.
-The 1815 Mallaig-Fort William ScotRail service crossed shortly after 7.
+A wonderful tribute to the brave men and women who fought for our country, the event was coordinated by The Stage Group in conjuction with Network Rail, between 19:00 and 21:00.
+The 1815 Mallaig-Fort William ScotRail service crossed shortly after the start.

 Alex Hynes, managing director of ScotRail, said: “The railway played a key role in both world wars, helping to move personnel and materials around the country and each year our major stations fall silent on 11 November, as we remember the sacrifices made for the freedom we all enjoy today.
 “This year we have seen an Armistice Day like no other and, with large events no longer appropriate, we still wanted to pay a public tribute by lighting up Glenfinnan viaduct, with its global profile and links to World War Two.”